 Often times I see many articles pointing out instances like the fat suit of Monica, Rachel employing Tag (her assistant) based on his looks, the male characters making slightly homophobic jokes as solid proof of how backward the show was.

-However, we must keep in mind that Friends is not from the last 2000s, in fact it was from early 90s when such topics were still largely left unchecked in mainstream media.
+However, we must keep in mind that Friends is not from the last 2000s, it was from the early 90s when such topics were still largely left unchecked in mainstream media.

 I also feel as if many people take some of the jokes or dialogues out of context and choose to view them in singularity.

 One of them is Ross being mean to Susan, his ex-wife Carol’s current partner that many take as homophobic.

 While I don’t deny that Ross has some issues with that and masculinity in general, another instance being when he couldn’t digest a male nanny, it doesn’t always work that way.

 Because… are we forgetting that Carol basically cheated on Ross with Susan while she was still married to him?